In this guide to Mallorca at Christmas, find out what to expect when visiting the island over the festive season.

 The 7 January (if this falls on a weekday) normally signals the return to school for children and the end of the Christmas season.

-From this point, you will not see the Christmas lights turned on in Palma after this date.
+From this point, you will not see the Christmas lights illuminated in Palma after this date.

 The lights are only turned on again in the main squares for the San Sebastián Festival on the days around 19 January, when Palma springs into life again for days of celebration and music events to celebrate their patron Saint.